lmlcvc/rpm-projekt/README.md

 * The other one starts and runs the gui, and makes sure it updates every 10 seconds.

 ##### constants.py
+This file stores all the constants used throughout the program, and allows for their easier modification.
+The constants are grouped by function.\
+If changing anything in the code, you should do it through `constants.py` rather than by directly putting numbers and strings into the code.

 ##### file_handler.py
+Here you can find methods used for modifying csv files the project works with and the directory they are stored in.
+App updatability and other runtime functionalities rely heavily on data accessed and modified through this module.

 ##### pages.py
+This is a file that declares the classes for all pages in the app.
+* `StartPage` - the main page in the app and its starting point
+* `SensorPage` (its child classes) - define pages for each of the sensors in this setup

 ##### element_constructor.py
+Various tkinter on the pages are constructed and modified by using this module's methods.

+## Installing and running

+## Credits